Deer hunting regulations

 Shotgun X

-*stamp required to hunt during these seasons
+*Stamps are required to hunt during these seasons.

 Archery: Archery equipment may be used during all deer hunting seasons.
 All bows, (recurve, long, and compound) except permitted crossbows, must have a draw weight of at least 40 lbs at 28 inches or at peak draw.
 Crossbows may be used by certain permanently disabled persons by permit only.
 Arrows must have well-sharpened steel broadhead blades not less than 7/8 inches in width.
 Expanding broadheads and mechanical releases are permitted.
 Poisoned arrows, explosive tips, airbows and bows drawn by mechanical means are prohibited.